 Her first collection The Heel of Bernadette (2000) received the Aldeburgh Prize and the inaugural Strong Award for new Irish poets.
 She won first prize in the UK National Poetry Competition for the title poem of her second book, The Full Indian Rope Trick (2004), which was followed by Self-Portrait in the Dark in 2008.
 From 2009-2013 she was Poetry Editor for the journal Poetry London.
 She received the Cholmondeley Award for poetry in 2010.

 In recent years, Colette has held writing fellowships at the universities of Newcastle, Manchester, Notre Dame and Trinity College Dublin, and most recently the 2018 Heimbold Chair in Irish Writing at Villanova University, PA.
-A new collection of poems, The M Pages, will be published by Picador in 2020.
+She is the incoming editor of Poetry Ireland Review in 2020.
+A new collection, The M Pages, is published by Picador in March 2020.